TBD54566975/incubating-web5-labs/todolist-v1/README.md

 # Todo List App <!-- omit from toc -->

-A simple TODO List App that stores TODOs in a local DWN
+A simple TODO List App that stores TODOs in a local DWN.
+Uses Janky implementation of DID Key for DID.
+Most of the meat is [here](https://github.com/TBD54566975/web5-labs/blob/main/todolist-v1/src/App.vue)

 - [Description](#description)
 - [How to run](#how-to-run)